Vargodl/DVwords-WeekenStrung/README.md

 Vargoladz was interesting and went well tonight.
 Alex was on a retreat and Win had just finished his day job work.
 “Retreat”became a recurrent sub-MVP.

 Thank you Life, for being a wonderful and helpful colleague.
-Thank all the people that enrich it so much!
+Thank you very much to all the people that enrich it so much!

 April 25